isomerpages/nlb-mobile-guide/get-started-with/6-HyRead.md

         <input type="radio" name="acc" id="acc5">
         <label for="acc5">I don't see the option to "Borrow" the eBook / eMagazine I want.
 The only buttons I see are "Read Now" and "Reserve".</label>
         <div class="acc-body">
-		<p>You may choose to "Read Now" - which means you can only read the eBook / eMagazine when your device is connected to the internet.
-If you wish to read it even when there is no internet connection available, you may reserve the eBook / eMagazine and wait for it to become available for borrowing, so that you can download it for offline reading.
+		<p>This means that all the copies of the eBook / eMagazine are currently loaned out.
+You can still choose to "Read Now" - which means you can read the eBook / eMagazine as long as your device is connected to the internet.
+If you wish to read it even when there is no internet connection available, you may reserve the eBook / eMagazine and wait for your turn to borrow it, so that you can download it for offline reading.
 Reservations are free of charge.</p>
 </div></div>
 <div>